isomerpages/nlb-biblioasia/_apr-to-jun-2023/Order and Cleanliness: Singapore’s Public Bathhouses of the 1880s.md

 This resulted in three public bathhouses being built by the Municipality in the 1880s.
 Located at Ellenborough Market, Canton Street and Clyde Terrace, these bathhouses relied on water piped in from the town’s reservoir.
 While these bathhouses were only in use for about a decade, they offer an interesting glimpse into a little-known slice of Singapore’s history.

 ![](/images/Vol%2019%20Issue%201/Public%20Bathhouses/Map_1.png)
-<div style="background-color: white;">Detail from a map showing the locations of the Ellenborough Market and Canton Street bathhouses. <i>Images reproduced from Map of Singapore Town, Shewing Building Allotments & Registered Numbers of Crown Leases, sheet 2 (Singapore: Surveyor General’s Office, 1881).
+<div style="background-color: white;">Detail from a map showing the locations of the Ellenborough Market and Canton Street bathhouses. <i>Images reproduced from Map of Singapore Town, Shewing Building Allotments &amp; Registered Numbers of Crown Leases, sheet 2 (Singapore: Surveyor General’s Office, 1881).
 (From National Library, Singapore, call no. RRARE 912.5957 MAP-[LKL]).</i></div>

 #### **Regulations and Restrictions**